marcoschwartz/RaspberryPiCode/README.md

 RaspberryPiCode
 ===============

-Code for the Raspberry Pi board
+Code for the Raspberry Pi board, to interface with sensors and actuators.